swaptacular/swpt_accounts/protocol.rst

   client (the coordinator) about *the worst possible case*.

-  Here is an example how this may work, from the viewpoint of a coordinator who is trying to commit a *conditional transfer*: The coordinator sends a `PrepareTransfer`_ message for the conditional transfer, which he knows, because of the still unrealized condition, will take up to 1 month to get finalized.
+  Here is an example how this may work, from the viewpoint of a coordinator who is trying to commit a conditional transfer: The coordinator sends a `PrepareTransfer`_ message for the conditional transfer, which he knows, because of the still unrealized condition, will take up to 1 month to get finalized.
 Then, a